Strangehumaan/Power_BI/README.md

 # Power_BI
-There are my personal Power BI project
+These are my personal Power BI project